xnm-sdksdk/code-vitals/README.md

       - run: code-v code
 ```

-The pipeline fails if any vulnerabilities, dead code, or unsafe patterns are detected.
+> The pipeline fails automatically if any vulnerabilities, dead code, or unsafe patterns are detected.

 ## Project Structure